ghitacornel/testSpring/readme.txt

 see package beans.aop.*

-A BEAN CONTAINER CAN OFFER EVENT BASED PROGRAMMING SUPPORT
+A BEAN CONTAINER CAN PROVIDE EVENT BASED PROGRAMMING SUPPORT

 Note that this behavior is a lightweight alternative to message queues.
 Note that not all containers offer such functionality.